Seated Female Nude, 1929

 23 1/4 x 16 in, 59.2 x 40.6 cm

-The model for these drawings is likely to have been Irina Radetzky, the young painter who married Moore in 1929.
+In 1929 Moore married Irina Radetzky a fellow painter who had met at the Royal College of Art.
 Shortly after their wedding, the couple moved to Hampstead to join a growing colony of avant-garde artists including Barbara Hepworth and her husband Ben Nicholson, Naum Gabo and Roland Penrose.
-In this drawing Irina is shown in their first home at 11a Parkhill Road, leaning on one arm as she gazes pensively into the distance.
+'Seated Female Nude' is one of the earliest studies Moore made of his wife and one of his first nude drawings which places the figure in a clearly defined setting, in this case his flat.
+In this drawing Irina is shown in their first marital home at 11a Parkhill Road, leaning on one arm as she gazes pensively into the distance.
 Irina was able to sit motionless for long periods of time and frequently modelled for Moore, giving his drawings a sculptural sense of serene nobility.

 During this early period, Moore’s reputation had already been established by the support of British museums and fellow artists.
 Having sold four drawings to the Whitworth Art Gallery in Manchester in 1927, Moore went on to have his first solo exhibition at the Warren Gallery, London in 1928, where notable contemporaries such as Augustus John and Jacob Epstein purchased his work.
 Just a year after the present drawing was made, Moore exhibited in the British Pavilion at the Venice Biennale and joined the Seven and Five Society alongside Ben Nicholson and Barbara Hepworth.

 Brown & Phillips), London (acquired from the above)

 Dr. Letterman, UK